talangkarRahul/django-haystack/docs/settings.rst

 **Optional**

-This settings allows you to change the number of terms fuzzy queries will expand to when using ``fuzzy`` filter.
+This setting allows you to change the number of terms fuzzy queries will expand to when using ``fuzzy`` filter.

-Defaults is ``50``
+Default is ``50``